How to Disable VBA Macro Password? Best Solutions

 - Recovers passwords from different file extensions like .xlt, .accdb, .pptm, .doc, .xls, .docm, .potm, .xla etc.

-- Software auto delete the old password and generates a new one
+- Software auto deletes the old password and generates a new one

 - Tool always generates a progress report